paser-group/ICPColocation/TRACK.CROSS.SCRIPT.md

 ```
 calls class swift::proxy::tempauth(){} with account_user_list in manifests/proxy/tempauth.pp , which is used in class swift::proxy::tempauth () {}

+> Handled by TaintPup ... attributes in  list are not handled yet

 ###### Example-13

 Location: /Users/arahman/PRIOR_NCSU/SECU_REPOS/ostk-pupp/puppet-gnocchi-2018-06/

 In examples/site.pp class { '::gnocchi::keystone::auth':} has password, which is passed into manifests/keystone/auth.pp as keystone::resource::service_identity {}

+> Handled by TaintPup